Gaurav1517/Learning-Kubernetes/etcd-backup/etcd-backup.md

 kubectl get pod -A
 ```

-## 3. Create Deployment and Its 5 Replicas
+## 3. Create a Test Deployment and Its 5 Replicas

+Before taking the ETCD backup, let's create a test deployment to ensure there is data to back up.

 ```bash
 kubectl create deployment test \